benji-york/fend/README.md

 ## Getting started

-You can define your own custom patters for Fend to use, but it's easiest to get started with one of the pre-built patterns.
+You can define your own custom patterns for Fend to use, but it's easiest to get started with one of the pre-built patterns.
 One of the easiest to start with is `trailing-whitespace`.